 THE SUMMER SCHOOL IN ROMAN POTTERY

 with Profs.
-Archer Martin, Jennifer Muslin, and Joey Williams
+Archer Martin, Andrew Donnelly, and Joey Williams

 Potsherds constitute the most common finds on archaeological sites in the classical world.
 Pottery offers important evidence for dating sites and provides a major source for studies including trade relations and economic exchange, food consumption, and aspects of identity.
 So, pottery studies form an essential part of any archaeological training, the basics of which can be gained only through direct contact with ceramic material.